 - There are 13,358 purpose-built rental suites under construction throughout the GTA; a year-over-year increase of 21 percent.
 There are 67,090 purpose-built rental suites proposed.

 - There will be an increase in demand in submarkets that offer better affordability and value for cost, such as Niagara, Sudbury, Hamilton, and Sault Ste.
 Marie.

-- The Ontario Government will directly and indirectly bolster the province’s multi-family segment though pro-immigration programs, record-low mortgage rates, and large-scale asset purchases meant to raise the price of the bonds, lower yield, and make it cheaper to access credit.
+- The Ontario Government will, directly and indirectly, bolster the province’s multi-family segment through pro-immigration programs, record-low mortgage rates, and large-scale asset purchases meant to raise the price of the bonds, lower yield, and make it cheaper to access credit.

 The multi-family market will continue to boom

 Recent findings via PwC Canada’s Emerging Trends in Real Estate 2021 report suggest that the multi-family residential assets (including moderate-income and workforce apartments), are amongst the best real estate opportunities going into 2021.

 Although some pandemic impacts may put a damper on demand for very dense housing types, interviewees emphasized that shelter remains a core need and noted the stability the multifamily category can offer right now.
 (Emerging Trends in Real Estate 2021)